asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

 Cell :: union { Air, Tile }
 ```

 I am not too happy about this because while the data can neatly fit into one byte, Odin puts this in two.
 This looks cleaner and easier to understand than weird hacks, so I will stick to it for the time being.
-Odin's `union` is nice here, semantically, as it actually has three states: `nil`, `Air` and `Tile`, exactly as much as we need.
+Odin's `union` is nice here, semantically, as it actually has three states: `nil`, `Air` and `Tile`, exactly as much as needed.

 The Squares are only 16 (count them in the image above).
 It is possible to safely ignore the Red (unconnected) Square, because it can simply be put anywhere in space and does not need to connect to anything.
 Generating a list of the Squares is as simple as counting to 15, or `0xF`.
 Running the below snippet to confirm: